 The UK & Norway is a core region for Cairn and we have built a strong position in the region’s mature and emerging basins by acquiring exploration, appraisal and development assets and participating in licence rounds.

 Cairn operates assets in both the UK & Norway and has recently completed a 2019 exploration drilling campaign consisting of four wells, three of which were operated by Cairn..

-In 2012, we acquired non-operated interests in two of the largest developments in the North Sea, Kraken and Catcher, which are targeting first oil and cash flow in H2 2017.
-We also hold exploration acreage in the UK and Norway including in the Barents Sea.
+In 2012 we acquired non-operated interests in two of the largest developments in the UK North Sea, Kraken and Catcher.
+During 2017 both projects achieved first oil production.

 Cairn also holds a 10% non-operated interest in the Nova development in the Norwegian North Sea, located ~17km south west of the Gjøa field in Norway.
 Nova is expected to deliver peak production of 50,000 barrels of oil per day (bopd) (5,000 bopd net to Cairn) with first oil targeted in 2021.
 Recent milestones include the installation of two subsea templates and 65 km subsea pipelines in preparation for tie-back to the Gjøa platform.